 Do you need to write or update a resume to apply for a job?
-A resume is a document, used to apply for jobs, which includes descriptions of your education, experience, skills, and accomplishments.
+A resume is a document used to apply for jobs, which includes descriptions of your education, experience, skills, and accomplishments.

-Choose the Right Resume for Your Work Experience
+Choose the Right Resume Type

 100+ Free Professional Resume Examples and Templates